Road cycling: History

 In 1817, Karl von Drais created the first bicycle which used heavy steel and wood, but since then, the road bicycle industry has adopted aluminum, carbon fiber, and titanium as the main materials for production.
 The first steel bicycles weighed as much as 80 pounds, whereas the lightest carbon fiber road bikes now can weigh as little as thirteen pounds.

 On May 31, 1868, cycling officially became a sport with the first race occurring at Saint-Cloud Park in France.
 While this first race was not considered a road race, road cycling races began to pop up throughout Europe in the 1870s.
 Road cycling as a form of recreational activity as well as a way to commute began to gain traction shortly after these first road races.
 Since its origins, millions of people have adopted road cycling for either recreation or commuting.

 In 2020, it was estimated that about 44.5 million people worldwide participate in road cycling, which is an increase of about five million people since 2019.
 Demand for road bicycles as well as other types of bicycles continued to increase throughout 2021.

 Riding safety

 Sharing the roadways with other motorists is an unavoidable aspect of road cycling, so road cyclists are generally expected to follow the same laws as their motorist counterparts.
 That being said, road cyclists also have the same fundamental rights as motorists.
 In the U.S., laws for cyclists vary by state, so it is important to keep up to date on your state's road cycling laws.
-You can find a breakdown of all cycling laws by state here.